 Prevent outgoing spam with DMARC

-Spammers can sometimes forge the "From" address on mail messages so the spam appears to come from a user in your domain.
-To help prevent this sort of abuse, Google is participating in DMARC.org, which gives domain owners more control over what Gmail does with spam emails from their domain.
+Spammers can sometimes forge the "From" address on email messages so the spam appears to come from a user in your domain.
+To help prevent this sort of abuse, Google is participating in DMARC.org, which gives domain owners more control over what Gmail does with spam email messages from their domain.

 Google Apps follows the DMARC.org standard and allows you to decide how Gmail treats unauthenticated emails coming from your domain.
 Domain owners can publish a policy telling Gmail and other participating email providers how to handle unauthenticated messages sent from their domain.
 By defining a policy, you can help combat phishing to protect users and your reputation.

-Please note, you must send all mail through your own domain for DMARC to be effective.
-Mail sent on your behalf through third-party providers will appear unauthenticated and therefore may be rejected, depending upon your policy disposition.
-To authenticate mail sent from third-party providers, either share your DKIM key with them for inclusion on messages or have them relay mail through your network.
+You must send all email messages through your own domain for DMARC to be effective.
+Messages sent on your behalf through third-party providers will appear unauthenticated and therefore can be rejected, depending upon your policy disposition.
+To authenticate messages sent from third-party providers, either share your DKIM key with them for inclusion on messages or have them relay messages through your network.

-If you're a domain owner, you'll first need to configure SPF records and DKIM keys on all outbound mail streams.
+If you're a domain owner, you'll first need to configure SPF records and DKIM keys on all outbound email streams.
 DMARC relies upon these technologies to ensure signature integrity.
-A message must fail both SPF and DKIM checks to also fail DMARC.
+A message that fails SPF and/or DKIM checks will trigger the DMARC policy.
 A single check failure using either technology allows the message to pass DMARC.
 See the corresponding SPF and DKIM sections of the DMARC specification for example messages filtered by these tools.

 Here are some things to keep in mind:

-- You'll receive a daily report from each participating email provider so you can see how often your emails are authenticated, how often invalid emails are identified, and policy actions requested and taken by IP address.
+- You'll receive a daily report from each participating email provider so you can see how often your messages are authenticated, how often invalid messages are identified, and policy actions requested and taken by IP address.

-- You might want to adjust your policy as you learn from the data in these reports.
-For example, you might adjust your actionable policies from “monitor” to “quarantine” to “reject” as you become more confident that your own messages will all be authenticated.
+- You can adjust your policy as you learn from the data in these reports.
+For example, you can adjust your actionable policies from “monitor” to “quarantine” to “reject” as you become more confident that your own messages will all be authenticated.

-- Recipients have to do nothing as Google is conducting the DMARC check for you.
+- Recipients don't have to do anything, because Google is conducting the DMARC check for you.

 See the DMARC Overview for other considerations.
 See these related articles for additional details: